maroofkhan4/customer_behavior_analysis/README.md

 # customer_behavior_analysis
-Customer Data Analysis with visualisation and report
+Customer Data Analysis with visualisation and report using sql, python and power bi